Exactly $m$-coloured complete infinite subgraphs: Upper bounds

 where $\delta = 1 - \frac{1 + \log{\log{2}} }{\log{2}}$.
-Armed with these two facts, we can now prove Theorem \ref{upperbound}.
+Armed with these two facts, we can now prove Theorem~\ref{mcol12-upperbound}.

-\begin{proof}[Proof of Theorem \ref{upperbound}] We shall take
+\begin{proof}[Proof of Theorem~\ref{mcol12-upperbound}] We shall take

-It follows from \eqref{Tenenbaum} that $H(x,\log{x},\sqrt{x})=(1+ o(1))x$; as an easy consequence, we have that $A$ has asymptotic density one.
-Now, for a fixed $k\in A$ with $k-1 = ab$, consider a surjective $k$-colouring $\Delta$ of the complete graph on $\mathbb{N}$ which colours all the edges of the complete bipartite graph between $[a]$ and $[b]\backslash[a]$ with $ab$ distinct colours and all other edges with the one unused colour.
+It follows from~\eqref{mcol12-Tenenbaum} that $H(x,\log{x},\sqrt{x})=(1+ o(1))x$; as an easy consequence, $A$ has asymptotic density one.
+Now, for a fixed $k\in A$ with $k-1 = ab$, consider a surjective $k$-colouring $\Delta$ of the complete graph on $\N$ which colours all the edges of the complete bipartite graph between $[a]$ and $[b+a]\setminus[a]$ with $ab$ distinct colours and all the other edges with the one colour not used so far.
 It is easy to then see that